ImpactInc/build-indicator/README.md

 ### Demo

-A demo script, `demo.sh`, is provided in the repo root; it runs the `mosquitto_pub` command with sample data which works with the example configuration files' regular expression to provide a sweet demo!
+A demo script, `demo.sh`, is provided in the repo root; it uses the `mosquitto_pub` command to publish multiple MQTT mock messages which, along with the default configuration for project/branch regular expressions, provide a sweet demo!
+The Node.js scripts in `pi_rest_ledandsound/` and `pi_mqtt_listener/` both need to be running for this to function, as it's essentially emulating the messages that the Bamboo collector would be publishing from real build changes.

 ## Potential issues

-Appropriate permissions should be granted to allow execution of `pi_rest_ledandsound/tts.sh` in order for text to speech to work correctly.
+Appropriate permissions should be granted to allow the execution of `pi_rest_ledandsound/tts.sh` in order for text to speech to work correctly.

 ## Authors